Supply Chain Management

 The Institute for Supply Management published the results of their 2005 annual salary survey in the May 2006 issue of Inside Supply Management.
 The survey indicated that, in 2005, the average salary of supply management professionals was $78,470 (not including stock options).
 Those with 21 years or more experience averaged $95,900, while those new to the profession averaged $65,483.
 Those with a bachelor’s degree averaged $79,360.
 In addition, those who have obtained any professional certification earned an average of $4,347 more than those who have no certification.
 More specifically, those who hold the CPSM certification earned an additional $7,835.

-The DMT major will open the door to numerous career opportunities in procurement, materials management, purchasing, vendor management, customer relationship management, integrated supply liaison, quality assurance, project management, traffic management, logistics, systems analysis, scheduling, consulting, and training.
-Recent experience indicates that students graduating with a degree in Distribution Management and Technology should be able to command an annual starting salary in the range of $45,000 to $50,000.
+The SCM major will open the door to numerous career opportunities in procurement, materials management, purchasing, vendor management, customer relationship management, integrated supply liaison, quality assurance, project management, traffic management, logistics, systems analysis, scheduling, consulting, and training.
+Recent experience indicates that students graduating with a degree in Supply Chain Management should be able to command an annual starting salary in the range of $45,000 to $50,000.

 “The need for skilled and experienced supply professionals is increasing at a rapid pace.”